BatsResearch/nayak-tmlr22-code/graph_utils/readme.md

 ## Graph preprocessing

 ### Example
-We include the scripts to query ImageNet graph, post-process, compute union of the grpah, get initial node features, and run random walk on the graph.
+We include the scripts to query ImageNet graph, compute node features, run random walk, and save the graph.

 ## setup